 - October Bank Holiday – The last Monday in October is a bank holiday, with post offices, banks and other businesses closed.

 - Halloween – Ireland celebrates Halloween with trick-or-treating and lots of parties, including many that are hosted by pubs throughout Dublin.
 The city also hosts a Halloween parade celebrating Celtic heritage with music and dance.
 It includes lots of spooky monsters and floats, along with dancers, musicians, actors, puppets, and spectators marching through the streets in their Halloween attire, and is considered one of the most colorful parades in all of Ireland.
 A fireworks display marks the end of the huge celebration.

 Dublin in November

-- Whiskey Live – For two days in November (November 22-23 in 2019), this conference is the premier whiskey tasting event in Ireland.
+- Whiskey Live – For two days in November, this conference is the premier whiskey tasting event in Ireland.
 It includes more than 60 exhibitors that all offer whiskey samples, bringing the opportunity to taste your favorite brands from Ireland and around the world, and meet the faces that make them.

 Dublin in December

 - Carols by Candlelight – This late December holiday event features the Mozart Festival Chorus and Orchestra, musicians and singers that don period costumes of 18th-century Dublin while singing Christmas classics like “O Come All Ye Faithful.”
 Hosted at the National Concert Hall, the building is made even more magnificent illuminated with candles.